Kaylaesmith1/ia-state-fair-history/README.md

 ## Features

-In general terms, the features of this website serve two main purposes: to educate visitors about the Iowa State Fair and to entice them to visit.
+In general terms, the features of this website serve two main purposes: to educate visitors about the Iowa State Fair and to persuade them to visit.
 A more detailed explanation of the features is below.

 ### Existing Features

 - __Navigation Bar__

   - The fully responsive navigation bar is included and identical on all three pages.
-Clicking each link will take the user to that page; clicking the left, Iowa State Fair text will return them to the homepage.
+Clicking each link will take the user to that page, while clicking the left, Iowa State Fair text will return them to the homepage.
-  - Keeping the navigation bar the same on all pages, both in style and functionality will enable the user to navigate the pages easily and on various devices without having to click the back button or swipe left / right.
+  - Keeping the navigation bar the same on all pages, both in style and functionality, will enable the user to browse through the pages easily and on various devices without having to click the back button or swipe left / right.

 ![NavBar](docs/nav_bar_mockup.png)